 Beyond Meat (NASDAQ:BYND) has been one of the fastest-growing food manufacturing companies in the U.S. and possibly in the world.
 The company’s revenue growth has been phenomenal, even during the age of the COVID-19 pandemic.

 However, there is a disadvantage to investing in a high-growth company like Beyond Meat.
 The problem with buying Beyond Meat’s stock is that the shares do not pay a dividend.
-Since its IPO, the company has never paid out any dividends.

 Without further ado, let’s get the ball rolling!

 Beyond Meat’s Revenue Growth